ElVit/hassio-addons/bitwarden-secrets/DOCS.md

 You will need to have a Bitwarden account to use.
 It is also recommended that you use the [Bitwarden Add-on](https://github.com/hassio-addons/addon-bitwarden) for Home Assistant for easy local access to all your secrets.

+> [!WARNING]
-> _**WARNING** Running this add-on will overwrite your `secrets.yaml` file and other secret files you retrieve from Bitwarden!
-Make a snapshot/backup of your Home Assistant configuration before proceeding._
+> Running this add-on will overwrite your `secrets.yaml` file and other secret files you retrieve from Bitwarden!
+> Make a snapshot/backup of your Home Assistant configuration before proceeding.

+> [!TIP]
-> _See my personal [Bitwarden set up](https://alex3305.github.io/home-assistant-docs/add-ons/bitwarden/) for more information regarding the Bitwarden setup._
+> See my personal [Bitwarden set up](https://alex3305.github.io/home-assistant-docs/add-ons/bitwarden/) for more information regarding the Bitwarden setup.

 ### Bitwarden management